GMMan/dgf-texture-convert/README.md

   Requires a text file with a line for each texture to be replaced, consisting of the index number and the path to the corresponding image (can be relative to working directory).
+- `dump-font`: Extracts characters from kanji font pack.
+- `convert-trm`: Converts train model file contents to Wavefront OBJ models.
+- `convert-pdb`: Converts other model files to Wavefront OBJ models.
+Note the corresponding texture DAT needs to be supplied as well.

 Other
 -----